The Gambling Law Review: India

 Games of chance for stakes fall within the ambit of the gambling acts of the states and are largely prohibited.
 Some states, such as Goa, have created exceptions within their gambling acts, allowing for authorised gaming.
 Thus, licences are issued in the State of Goa for games of chance in casinos, which are operated on land as well as offshore.
 The State of Sikkim has also promulgated the Sikkim Casino Games Act 2004, which allows for casino operations within the state.

 Under the Lotteries (Regulation) Act 1998, it is the state governments that have the power to organise, conduct and promote lotteries, subject to the conditions prescribed.
 The lotteries department of each state, generally established under their revenue departments, are in charge of running lotteries.
 States have appointed agents that are private companies, to operate and promote lotteries on their behalf within the state and to other states.
-Lotteries in India14 are permitted in the following states: Maharashtra, Mizoram, Bodoland Territorial Council,15 Goa, Sikkim, Arunachal Pradesh, Nagaland, Kerala (only paper lottery), Punjab (only paper lottery), West Bengal and Meghalaya.
+Lotteries in India13 are permitted in the following states: Maharashtra, Mizoram, Bodoland Territorial Council,14 Goa, Sikkim, Nagaland, Kerala (only paper lottery), Punjab (only paper lottery), West Bengal and Meghalaya.

 Horse racing in India is primarily controlled by the six turf clubs, namely:

-- the Royal Western India Turf Club Ltd;
+- the Royal Western India Turf Club Ltd (RWITC);

 These turf and race clubs lay down the rules of racing, as well as control their enforcement.
 The licences to conduct horse races were issued to them by their respective state governments.
-The totalisator and the bookmakers at these race clubs, including for off-course betting, are licensed under the respective state's act on entertainment and betting tax.
+The totalisator and the bookmakers at these race clubs, including for off-course betting, were licensed under the respective state's act on entertainment and betting tax.
+Recently licences for online betting on horse races has been issued to the RCTC, RWITC, MRC, BTC and HRC.

 Prize competitions in India are offered under a licence issued by states under the Prize Competition Act 1955.
 A prize competition can be offered by a person who has procured the licence from the state, provided that the maximum prize that can be offered in such a competition does not exceed 1,000 rupees and there are not more than 2,000 entries.